ip-num-tools/ristex/README.md

 """.stripMargin
 ```

-Also the examples assumes the following imports has already being made
+Also the examples assume the following imports has already being made:

 ```
 scala> import io.geekabyte.ristex.parsers._